maniospas/mammoth-commons/README.md

     sensitive: List[str],
     parameters: Dict[str, any] = None,
 ) -> Markdown:
-    """
-    Write your metric's description here.
+    """Write your metric's description here.
     """
     return Markdown("these are the results")